Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

 - Introduce NULL and Error catch related to single line IF, output empty String to CONSOLE
 - Finish Loading Music by summarizing it into a TAB and linking it to the MAIN Program (i.e. subprogram repeats boilerplate for connections to MAIN)
 - Algorithms for Music Features, prototyped in to keyPressed using Normal Keys
-  -  Simple Single Song Play Buttons
+  -  Simple Single Song Play Buttons, as Case Studies
- Play-Pause
+    - Describe in simple words and answer "what does this button do, how does it differ from other buttons
+    - Play-Pause (remember, develop these buttons separately then combine them)
- Stop
+    - Stop
- Mute
+    - Mute
- Fast Forward
+    - Fast Forward
- Fast Rewind
+    - Fast Rewind
+  - Library Functions needed for Buttons Above
+    - .isPlaying()
+    - .isMuted()
+    - .pause()
+    - .rewind()
+    - .play(), but Auto Play is better (see below)
+    - .unmute()
+    - .mute()
+    - .skip(+/-milliSeconds)
+  - Once code is IN keypressed() under different Normal Buttons, group code and create separate VOIDs to name the feature
+  - Purpose: code is written once but accessed more than once
+  - keyPressed() should only have references to VOIDs in Music TAB (Subprogram)

 ### Ideas